TABLE OF CONTENT

 Physical Assault:

-- Any harassment that escalates to physical assault or battery would typically be covered.
+- Any harassment that has led to physical assault or battery would typically be covered.

 Sexual Assault:

-- Cases involving harassment of a sexual nature that includes rape or threats can qualify for compensation.
+- Cases with harassment of a sexual nature that includes rape or threats can be claimed.

 - They were victims of a violent crime of harassment.